b23r0/yaftp/README.md

 fisrt , client will send client version and support methods .

-In yaftp version 1.0 , only support 10 methods.
+In version 1.0 , only support 10 methods.

 ```
 +------+-----------+